 (Photo credits: Antana)

-When you make a purchase on your debit card, it deducts the amount directly from your bank account-- without bills, without interest, without any chance to declare bankruptcy and leave someone else paying for your losses.
+The reason is, with a debit card, you only stand to lose your own money.
+When you purchase with your debit card, it deducts the amount directly from your bank account— without bills, without interest and without any chance of bankruptcy or leaving someone else to pick up your losses.
 You can buy all the bitcoin you can afford and pocket the profits if the price goes up.

-No muss.
 No fuss.
 No debt.

-It does, doesn’t it?
 Who doesn’t love those two little words “no debt?”

-That’s good for nobody.
+That’s not good for anyone.

-Just remember the golden rule.
-Credit cards are for when you want time, not for when you need money.
-JUST REMEMBER: Many banks consider the purchase of cryptocurrencies with a credit card to be a ‘cash advance’ transaction and may apply exhorbitant fees to the barge from their end - this is not only a flat fee that many banks charge, but a higher-than-normal interest rate on these purchases.
-All banks are different and some done do this, but be aware!
+ALSO REMEMBER: Many banks consider the purchase of cryptocurrencies with a credit card to be a ‘cash advance’ transaction and may apply exorbitant fees from their end.
+This may not be just a flat fee but could also be a higher-than-normal interest rate.
+All banks are different and some don’t do this, but be aware!
 And if you are unsure, please contact your bank directly or use a debit card.

 So if you’ll collect killer points and have the cash to pay off your bill, by all means, reach for that credit card.
 Otherwise, why not buy bitcoin with the money you have?

 That’s it!
-Now just sit back and relax while we deliver your brand new bitcoin.
+Now sit back and relax while we deliver your brand new bitcoin.

 Back to home